 The Chicago Teachers Union bargaining team is demanding 20 students in a classroom instead of 28 students for kindergarten; 24 students instead of 28 students at the primary level; 28 students instead of 31 students at intermediate and upper levels; 28 students for high school, but 25 for bilingual education classes; paying teachers with classes above the class size limits $5 per student daily for every student above the limit; and assigning a teachers’ assistant to all kindergarten through third grade classrooms with more than 24 students.

-This week is Teacher Appreciation Week across the country, but real appreciation comes with a fair contract, and a focus on key issues that include responsible class sizes, fair pay and respect for women’s work, adequate staffing, and justice for our school communities.
+Real teacher appreciation comes with a fair contract, and a focus on key issues that include responsible class sizes, fair pay and respect for women’s work, adequate staffing, and justice for our school communities.
 Both parents and educators agree that enforceable and strict class size limits need to be written into the next teachers’ contract with the Board of Education, and legislation needs to be passed in Springfield allowing the Union the right to strike if necessary to guarantee that students receive the personal attention they deserve.